rafael-santiago/cutest/doc/README.md

 ``somewhere/over/the/rainbow/your-test --cutest-log-header=templates/test-log-header.html --cutest-log-detail=templates/test-log-detail.html --cutest-log-footer=templates/test-log-footer.html``

 **Remark**: Under ``unix-like`` platforms we call ``setbuf()`` in order to set ``stdout`` and ``stderr`` to ``NULL`` when we are logging the test's output to a file.
-It is done for getting rid of the initial 4k allocation done by the ``stdio`` and never freed (for performance issues).
+It is done to get rid of the initial 4k allocation done by the ``stdio`` and never freed (for performance issues).
 When not skipped it can add some noise to your memory leak's reports.

 ### Customizing the memory leak report